Technology

 One customer told us: ‘It seems to have problems with the website, so it's difficult to resolve problems like making payments.’
 Another said the bills ‘could be a lot simpler.
 Sometimes the timing of the bills makes it look like I've missed a payment or paid an extra month - I have to wait for the next bill to see if it has averaged out’.

 But it’s not the lowest-scoring small supplier this year – that’s Extra Energy.
-Plus, we found big improvements in how quickly it answered the phone to its customers in our snapshot call-waiting investigation in 2016.

-Co-operative Energy was the third-fastest energy firm to answer the phone to its customer services, in an average of 1 minute 4 seconds.
-This is nine minutes faster than its average pick-up time in 2015.
+Plus, over the least two years we've found big improvements in how quickly it answered the phone to its customers in our snapshot energy customer waiting investigations.
+Co-operative Energy was the fifth-fastest energy firm to answer the phone to its customer services, in an average of 1m4s.
+In 2015 it took over 10 minutes to pick up the phone on average.

+It was quick to respond to emails too.
+It took 4h23m on average for us to get a human response to our emails – the second-fastest company to respond.

 In our survey, customers rated its value for money reasonable - but better than its customer service, bills and attempts to help them save energy.
 As one customer said: ‘it seems quite reasonable’ and another added: ‘It isn't the highest charger, nor the lowest.’

-Pros: No shareholders; members get a share of the profits, ethical, answers the phone to its customers quickly
+Pros: No shareholders; members get a share of the profits, ethical, answers the phone to its customers and responds to their emails quickly

 Cons: Its customer score is low for the second year in a row, after dropping dramatically